pranall/DataAnalysis-VisualizationProjects/Advanced Plots and Illusions/Plots and Illusions README.md

 ## **5. Discussion of the Illusions Used**

-The Illusion Plot intentionally incorporates distortions discussed in class, such as:
+The Illusion Plot intentionally incorporates distortions, such as:

 • **Truncated Axis Illusion** – exaggerates changes and creates false steepness.

 • **Color Illusion** – inverted or misleading color scale alters perceived magnitude.

 • **Size-Based Perception Illusion (Ebbinghaus Effects)** – bubble sizes distort quantity comparisons.

 • **Misaligned Panel Scales** – identical values appear different due to inconsistent axes.

 • **Area vs. Length Illusion** – using area encodings creates non-linear perception of changes.

 • **Overplotting Density Illusion** – excessive overlap changes interpretation of trend strength.

 The caption explicitly highlights the illusion used so the reader understands how the visual cue distorts interpretation.